Gloriaufedo/Bioinformatics-Portfolio/README.md

 🎯 Objective

 To evaluate ferroptosis-related biomarkers in liver hepatocellular carcinoma (TCGA-LIHC), with a focus on GPX4 expression and its association with patient survival outcomes.
+GPX4 is the central regulator of the ferroptosis pathway, so the survival-modelling approach developed here (tumor vs normal comparison, Kaplan-Meier stratification, log-rank testing) is directly transferable to evaluating GPX4 or related oxidative-stress markers in cardiovascular and renal disease cohorts.

 ⚙️ Methodology
 - Retrieved RNA-seq counts and clinical metadata via the GDC API